LooseMarek/ViewFactory/README.md

 		thirdView
 	]

-	// Will throw error when count of verticalPaddings won't be higher by one of the subviews count. try! scrollView.initSubviews(subviewsInOrder, in: view, horizontalPadding: horizontalPadding, verticalPaddings: verticalPaddings)
+	// Will throw error when a count of verticalPaddings won't be higher by one of the subviews count. try! scrollView.initSubviews(subviewsInOrder, in: view, horizontalPadding: horizontalPadding, verticalPaddings: verticalPaddings)
 }
 ```

 ## Testing

-Module is run with GitHub Actions everytime the new commit is pushed to the remote branch `master`.
+The module is run with GitHub Actions every time the new commit is pushed to the remote branch `master`.
 The testing includes:

 - building the project
 - running unit and snapshot tests

-You can also do that locally by running below commands in terminal:
+You can also do that locally by running the below commands in the terminal:

 Build: